TypeScript: Features

 Syntactically, TypeScript is very similar to JScript .NET, another Microsoft implementation of the ECMA-262 language standard that added support for static typing and classical object-oriented language features such as classes, inheritance, interfaces, and namespaces.
+Other inspirations include Java and C#.

 Compatibility with JavaScript

-TypeScript is a strict superset of ECMAScript 2015, which is itself a superset of ECMAScript 5, commonly referred to as JavaScript.
-As such, a JavaScript program is also a valid TypeScript program, and a TypeScript program can seamlessly consume JavaScript.
-By default the compiler targets ECMAScript 5, the current prevailing standard, but is also able to generate constructs used in ECMAScript 3 or 2015.
+As TypeScript is simply a superset of JavaScript, existing JavaScript can be adapted to TypeScript and TypeScript program can seamlessly consume JavaScript.
+The compiler can target all ECMAScript versions 5 and above, transpiling modern features like classes and arrow functions to their older counterparts.

 With TypeScript, it is possible to use existing JavaScript code, incorporate popular JavaScript libraries, and call TypeScript-generated code from other JavaScript.
-Type declarations for these libraries are provided with the source code.
+Type declarations for these libraries are usually provided with the source code but can be declared or installed separately if needed.

-Type annotations

-TypeScript provides static typing through type annotations to enable type checking at compile time.
-This is optional and can be ignored to use the regular dynamic typing of JavaScript.